Great American Burger Emporium aka GABE’s Burgers

 The celebration included a live Latin band performing, free popcorn, coupons, and two bicycle raffles.
 The menu at this location featured hamburgers, chicken sandwiches, hot dogs, french fries, and frozen yogurt.

-In other words, pretty much what all of the other locations sold.
+In other words, it is pretty much what all of the other locations sold.

 The LeJeune location was the last Gabe’s open by the summer of 1993.
 An ad in the newspaper on December 6th, 1993, mentioned that all contents of the LeJeune location would be sold.